 Release Date: November 6, 2020

 What We Know: In April of 2018, Marvel Studios president Kevin Feige revealed a film based on the Eternals comic book and concept was in development.
 Soon after, The Rider’s Chloe Zhao became its director.
 Based on characters and situations imagined by Jack Kirby, the Eternals are a race of fantastically powerful proto-humans engineered by the Celestials (more on them in a moment) to harness vast amounts of “cosmic energy.”
 Generations of infighting and wars against another Celestial experiment, the Deviants, followed.
-According to reports, the film will center on an Eternal named Sersi with the powers of flight, strength, immortality, and molecular manipulation, but as of the Comic-con presentation, the part has not been cast.
-Confirmed cast members include Richard Madden as Ikaris, Kumail Nanjiani as Kingo, Lauren Ridloff as Makkari, Brian Tyree Henry as Phastos, Salma Hayek as Ajak, Lia McHugh as Sprite, Don Lee as Gilgamesh, and Angelina Jolie as Thena, and Kit Harington as Dane Whitman – a.k.a. the Black Knight.
+The film will center on an Eternal named Sersi (Gemma Chan) with the powers of flight, strength, immortality, and molecular manipulation.
+Confirmed cast members include Richard Madden as Ikaris, Kumail Nanjiani as Kingo, Lauren Ridloff as Makkari, Brian Tyree Henry as Phastos, Salma Hayek as Ajak, Lia McHugh as Sprite, Don Lee as Gilgamesh, Angelina Jolie as Thena, and Kit Harington as Dane Whitman – a.k.a. the Black Knight.
 The film will also feature Marvel’s first real attempt at including gay characters, as Henry’s Phastos will reportedly be married to a man and raising a child alongside him.
 For the moment, Eternals is still set to be Marvel’s November release.
 Production wrapped in early February, so it will not face the production delays The Falcon and The Winter Soldier currently faces.
 As we predicted last month, Black Widow is taking Eternals’ 2020 release date, moving the film to 2021 and pushing nearly all of the MCU’s Phase 4 and Phase 5 plans back by one release date.